mds1/survivor-frontend/docs/analyses/gas_optimization.md

 Initial deployment cost is 6,928,099 gas.
 This is under the block limit and deployable, but still fairly high.
 Let's try a few quick things to get this closer to 6 million so we have some more margin

 ## Final Cost
-Cut down gas about 12% to 6.09 million.
+Cut down gas about 15% to 5.85 million million.
 Details are below.

 ## Details
 1. Removed `FIRST_PICK_DEADLINE` and `FIRST_WEEK_GAME_END` since they didnt really do anything